-Early stages of malaria may be similar to the flu.
+Early stages of malaria may be like the flu.
 These are the most common symptoms of malaria:

-Symptoms of malaria usually appear from 7 to 30 days after the mosquito bite.
-However, malaria can develop as early as 6 to 8 days after being bitten by an infected mosquito or as late as several months after leaving an area where there is malaria.
+Symptoms of malaria often start from 7 to 30 days after the mosquito bite.
+But malaria can develop as early as 6 to 8 days after being bitten by an infected mosquito.
+Or it can develop as late as several months or rarely years after leaving a place where there is malaria.

 How is malaria diagnosed?